-But don’t just run out and buy a chair without first doing some research.
-Important features to consider before making a purchase include adjustability (back, armrests, height), padding and material, as well as headrest support to help take pressure off the neck.
-With so much to keep top-of-mind, follow along with this guide to learn more about choosing the best ergonomic office chair for work.
+These types of chairs promote health and safety while you toil away on the computer on a wide range of tasks.
+Important features to consider before making a purchase include adjustability (back, armrests, height), padding, and material, as well as headrest support to help take pressure off the neck.
+With so much to keep in mind, follow along with this guide to learn more about choosing the best ergonomic office chair for work.

-This chair has tons of adjustment points, including multiple options for the back, tilt, armrests and other positions.
-It includes wheels, a swivel base, a well padded sitting surface, as well as a mesh back for a combination of flexible support and comfort.
+This highly rated office chair balances a reasonable price with a range of features.
+In addition to black, the Modway Articulate Mesh Chair is available in red, green, blue, and gray.
+It also has tons of adjustment points, including multiple options for the back, tilt, armrests, and other positions.
+It includes wheels, a swivel base, a well-padded sitting surface, as well as a mesh back for a combination of flexible support and comfort.

 This chair supports up to 265 pounds, though some reviewers indicated it may be a tight squeeze between the two armrests depending on your size.
 But it gets great reviews on the height range and comfort and support of the backrest.

-This basic chair from Smugdesk doesn't have a gratuitous number of adjustments and features that bump up its price, but it does have enough to keep you comfortable throughout the workday.
+This basic office chair from Smugdesk doesn't have a gratuitous number of adjustments and features that bump up its price, but it does have enough to keep you comfortable throughout the workday.
 Starting from the top, the design offers a headrest made with breathable mesh that follows the curve of your neck.
 The back area consists of the same material, but you’ll also find a padded pillow in the lower lumbar region for extra soft support.
 Plus, the seat has padding so it won’t be uncomfortable to sit on during long workdays.

 You can adjust tilt tension and seat height to reduce the tension on your back and legs.
 The height range is between 17.3 to 21.1 inches.
 At the bottom, a nylon base supports the chair, coming with five wheels for smooth movement when you transport it.
 This seat is strong, supporting up to 300 pounds.

 Because you can adjust the chair's height between 24.25 and 33.7 inches, it’ll suit a range of different standing desks.
-You won’t have to dangle your legs, either; like most drafting chairs, this product has an adjustable foot ring for added support.
+You won’t have to dangle your legs, either; like most drafting chairs, this one has an adjustable foot ring for added support.
 At the bottom, the chair is stabilized with a nylon base.
 It is sturdy and able to support up to 250 pounds in weight.

-Essentials’ armless back chair comes with an ergonomic frame made from a mesh material that is both cooling and breathable.
+Armrests can provide extra comfort but they can also get in the way.
+The OFM Essentials Swivel Task Chair features a simple, yet functional design that offers maximum comfort throughout your workday.
+This armless back chair comes with an ergonomic frame made from a mesh material that is both cooling and breathable.
 Plus, the seat is not only comfortable but also stain resistant.
-The fabric that covers it is Greenguard certified, which means that the material emits low odors for indoor environments so you have cleaner air in your office.
+Its fabric is also Greenguard certified, which means that the material emits low odors for indoor environments so you have cleaner air in your office.